Should you pick the Fitbit Sense or the Fitbit Versa 3?

 |✔️

 The Sense also has the world's first electrodermal activity (EDA) sensor on a smartwatch, which measures electrodermal activity responses.
-You can access this feature by placing your palm over the face of the device.
-It will detect small electrical changes in your skin's sweat level.
+Access this feature by placing your palm over the face of the device, and it will detect small electrical changes in your skin's sweat level.
 These measurements will help you better understand your body's response to stress.

 When you pair this feature with guided mindfulness sessions in the Fitbit app, you'll be able to see how your body responds during meditation or relaxation activities.
-At the end of your session, you'll receive a response graph that allows you to gauge your progress over time and reflect on how you feel emotionally.
+At the end of your session, you'll receive a response graph to gauge your progress over time and reflect on how you feel emotionally.

 It's worth mentioning that everything you already know and love about the Versa remains intact.
-The familiar features you'll still have on the new edition include activity tracking, 20+ goal-based exercise modes, sleep monitoring, female health tracking, music controls, and Fitbit Pay.
-It's also worth noting that all the upgrades to the Fitbit Versa 3 are also available on the Sense.
+The familiar features you'll still have on the new edition include activity tracking, 20+ goal-based exercise modes, sleep monitoring, female health-tracking, music controls, and Fitbit Pay.
+It's also worth mentioning that all the upgrades to the Fitbit Versa 3 are also available on the Sense.
+On that note, this smartwatch has received some great improvements when compared to the predecessor.

-One of the biggest design changes is the new infinity band, which is a new feature on both watches.
+One of the biggest design changes is the new infinity band, a new feature on both watches.

 The Fitbit Versa 3 design is familiar yet refined.
-It's similar to the Sense design with the exception of the stainless steel ring, biosensor core, and laser-bonded Corning Gorilla Glass 3.
-One of the biggest design changes is the new infinity band, which is a new feature on both watches (they're interchangeable!).
+It's similar to the Sense design except for the stainless steel ring, biosensor core, and laser-bonded Corning Gorilla Glass 3.
+One of the most significant design changes is the new infinity band, which is a new feature on both watches (they're interchangeable!).
 It's designed for maximum flexibility and comfort.
-The bands use the quick-release attachment so it's easier for users to swap out the bands whenever they want to change the look or feel of their smartwatch.
+The bands use the quick-release attachment, so it's easier for users to swap out the bands whenever they want to change the look or feel of their smartwatch.
 The only real con is that all of your previous Fitbit Versa bands will not be usable on the new edition.

 If you're in a pinch and need to juice up your battery, both the Versa 3 and the Sense offer fast charging.
 You can get a full day of battery life with just 12 minutes of charging.
 Both wearables provide 6+ days of battery life between charges, which is a nice improvement.